giltayar/check-all-markdown/test/test-folder/bar/bar.md

-This is a bad file because it has no h1
+# This is a bad file because it has a bare link http://www.google.com

+And this is a [broken link](/broken-link)